Wizards vs. Hornets Player Props Betting Odds

-Player prop bet options for LaMelo Ball, Kyle Kuzma and others are available when the Charlotte Hornets host the Washington Wizards at Spectrum Center on Wednesday (with opening tip at 7:00 PM ET).
+Player prop betting options for Kyle Kuzma, LaMelo Ball and others are available in the Washington Wizards-Charlotte Hornets matchup at Capital One Arena on Friday (starting at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!